rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ![screenshot](img/virt-manager-disksize.png)

 On this screen click on "Add Hardware", and select Storage, CDROM Device.
 Click "Manage..." and select the virtio ISO that you downloaded earlier.

-Click forward and set the Memory and CPU sizes

 ![screenshot](img/virt-manager-pick-ISO.png)